 1.6 Use of Technology

-A meeting may be called or held using any technology, including e-mail circulation, tele- or video-conference.
+A meeting may be called or held using any technology, including a Board portal, e-mail circulation, tele- or video-conference.

-No question can be decided at any meeting of the Council unless at least eleven members of the Council are present (Section 18(3) - University Act).
+No question can be decided at any meeting of the Council unless a quorum of one half of the total number of Council members plus one is present (Section 18(3) - University Act).
 If a quorum has not been achieved after a quarter of an hour from the time appointed for the meeting, or if the quorum is not maintained during the meeting, the Chairperson shall close or adjourn the meeting, and any scheduled business that has not been dealt with shall be held over until a later time, or until a future meeting.